StanojevicNikola/javascript-levi9/README.md

 # Minesweeper game

-Simple implementation of popular minesweeper game in vanilla JavaScript.
+Simple implementation of popular minesweeper game in JavaScript.
 Part of the JavaScript course at Faculty of Mathematics, organized in cooperation with Levi9.

 When inside server directory start server with: